Chart Color Schemes

 The level of residential development activity in Cooma is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Cooma has seen approximately 13 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 68 homes were approved, with an additional 13 approved so far in FY-26.
-Despite population decline in recent years, development activity has been adequate relative to other areas, which is positive for buyers.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Cooma has seen around 13 new homes approved annually.
+Approximately 67 homes have been approved over the past 5 financial years, from FY21 to FY25, with 13 so far in FY26.
+Despite population decline, development activity has been adequate relative to other areas, benefiting buyers while developers target the premium market segment with higher-end properties valued at an average of $859,000.

 Frequently Asked Questions - Development